thewalletbot/TheWalletBot/README.md

-# THEWALLETBOT manual
+Cryptocurrency wallet based on instant communicators.
-Cryptocurrency wallet based on instant communicators.## Notes:
+## Notes:
 * Set up your nickname at Telegram.
 You will be able to receive payments by giving your @nickname  to your counterparty.
 * drugi element listy
 ## Commands for everybody, for non-users as well: